sagivo/blog/_posts/2021-09-09-Dear-recruiter.md

 If you got a link to this post from me that means that I read your email and find it irrelevant for my profile.
 It usually the case because:

 - **Your role does not fit my experience**.
 In my last role I led a team of ~70 engineers, managers and product managers in AWS.
 Is the scope you offer me similar or bigger to it?
 While I love being hands-on (read [other posts](https://sagivo.com) in my blog) I am not looking to code full-time.
-Do you really think being an engineer matches my current level and experience?
+How do you think that being a front-end/back-end/full-stack engineer in your team matches my current level and experience?
 - **You cannot afford me**.
 I don’t like to brag but there are minimum compensation expectations when you’re coming from a FAANG company.
 [Levels.fyi](https://www.levels.fyi) can give you an idea of what is expected in each level.
 Can this company offer a similar (or higher) pay to L7/M2 on Facebook/Google/Amazon?
 And while I’m sure your startup is about to take over the world- I’m not looking to get paid in virtual money stocks.
 - **I don’t do meetings** My time is important.
 Yours too.
 [Time is the only currency we have](https://sagivo.com/startup/2021/04/26/time-is-your-only-money.html).
 From reading your message I can see that there’s a low chance for a match so let’s save time and skip the meeting.